Admin

 In the future, this daemon may also manage other long-running processes such as chifra scrape and chifra monitors, but for now, it’s only managing the API server.

-If the default port for the API server is in use, you may change it with the --port option.
+If the default port for the API server is in use, you may change it with the --url option.

 To get help for any command, please see the API documentation on our website.
 But, you may also run chifra --help or chifra <cmd> --help on your command line to get help.